Mass driver: Fixed mass drivers

 after a comparable increase in funding, and, a few years later, researchers at the University of Texas estimated that a mass driver firing a 10 kilogram projectile at 6000 m/s would cost $47 million.

 For a given amount of energy involved, heavier objects go proportionally slower.
 Lightweight objects may be projected at 20 km/s or more.
 The limits are generally the expense of energy storage able to be discharged quickly enough and the cost of power switching, which may be by semiconductors or by gas-phase switches (which still often have a niche in extreme pulse power applications).
 However, energy can be stored inductively in superconducting coils.
 A 1 km long mass driver made of superconducting coils can accelerate a 20 kg vehicle to 10.5 km/s at a conversion efficiency of 80%, and average acceleration of 5,600 g.

 Earth-based mass drivers for propelling vehicles to orbit, such as the StarTram concept, would require considerable capital investment.
 The Earth's relatively strong gravity and relatively thick atmosphere make the implementation of a practical solution difficult.
 Also, most if not all plausible launch sites would propel spacecraft through heavily-traversed air routes.
 Due to the massive turbulence such launches would cause, significant air traffic control measures would be needed to ensure the safety of other aircraft operating in the area.

-With the proliferation of reusable rockets to launch from Earth (especially first stages) whatever potential might have once existed for any economic advantage in using mass drivers as an alternative to chemical rockets to launch from Earth is becoming increasingly doubtful.
-For these reasons many proposals feature installing mass drivers on the Moon where the lower gravity and lack of atmosphere greatly reduce the required velocity to reach lunar orbit.
-Lunar launches from a fixed position are much less likely to generate issues with respect to matters such as traffic control due to its low population and difficulties in lunar air travel.